Zedran/neng/README.md

 Symbols are used to specify transformation parameters for words within a phrase.
 Package constants are designed to work with "single-word" methods.

+Some verbs are not correctly transformed into their past forms and gerund.
+Predicting when to double the final consonant has proven difficult.

 ## Attributions

 Refer to [NOTICE.md](./NOTICE.md).